joliencremers/bpnreg/paper.md

 # Summary

+The analysis of circular data, measured in degrees or radians, is inherently different from standard linear data due to its periodic nature ($0^\circ = 360^\circ$).
+Even though circular data occur in a diverse range of research areas, among others astronomy, medicine, genetics, neurology, environmetrics, psychology and geology, software implementations for the analysis of regression type models are scarce.

 # Statement of Need

 The purpose of `bpnreg` is to provide methods for fitting circular regression and mixed-effects models to `R`-users.
-THe main functions allow for fitting Bayesian multiple and mixed-effect regression models for circular data based on the projected normal distribution (see
+Its two main functions allow for fitting Bayesian multiple and mixed-effect regression models for circular data based on the projected normal distribution (see
 @Nunez-Antonio2011-fm and @Nunez-Antonio2014-bd for a description of the